 - File Restore software has an extra ordinary feature called Save Recovery Session which allows user to save recovery time.

-Following are the few simple steps to restore files from formatted external hard drive
+Steps to restore files from formatted external hard drive

-Figure C: Retrieved Files
+Figure 3: Recovered Files